tbali0524/playground-c2779db2/markdowns/coding-style.md

 [PHP Coding Standards Fixer](https://cs.symfony.com/) is another popular solution to check and fix the coding style.
 It has similar features to PHP CodeSniffer, so I will be brief.

 * Again, as discussed above, there are multiple ways to install the tool.
-I download the `Phar` file, move it to my `c:\devtools` directory, and create a `php-cs-fixer.bat` helper:
+Download the `Phar` file, move it to the `c:\devtools` directory, and create a `php-cs-fixer.bat` helper:

 ```bash
 curl -L https://cs.symfony.com/download/php-cs-fixer-v3.phar -o php-cs-fixer.phar